 Chocolate Gems’ primary goal is to make the finest chocolates and gelato in the heart of Downtown Asheville.
 They make them all by hand in small batches in the shop, using only the best ingredients, including white, milk and a variety of dark chocolates from Belgium.

 Located in the center of downtown, Bomba offers an always changing menu of heartful, honest Latin breakfast and lunch fare featuring the best possible ingredients along with handmade breads and tortillas.
 Bomba serves wine, local beer and expertly brewed 1000 Faces coffee and espresso.

-After heading up the show for the Grove Park Inn and working for Thomas Keller at Per Se in NYC, Duane Fernandez brought his talents to Isa’s, where he offers focused technique to seasonal, farm-to-table classic bistro cuisine.
+After heading up the show for the Grove Park Inn and working for Thomas Keller at Per Se in NYC, Duane Fernandes brought his talents to Isa’s, where he offers focused technique to seasonal, farm-to-table classic bistro cuisine.